Whiteknight/ParserObjects/docs/v5/parser_usage.md

     throw new MyParseIncompleteException("Parser did not parse the end of string: " + sequence.GetRemainder());
 ```

 Not all parsers support this method.
 It may be prohibitively expensive to `.GetRemainder()` on a file stream of arbitrary length, for example.
-In some small cases or in debugging situations you can use a `StringCharacterSequence` for testing and use `.GetRemainder()` to help figure out why your parser is not reaching end of input as you expect.
+In some small cases or in debugging situations you can use a `FromString()` sequence for testing and use `.GetRemainder()` to help figure out why your parser is not reaching end of input as you expect.